jitsi/handbook/docs/dev-guide/react-native-sdk.md

  - onConferenceFocused
 `Function` - Takes a function that gets triggered when ```CONFERENCE_FOCUSED``` action is dispatched, more exactly when a conference screen is focused.

+ - onAudioMutedChanged
+`Function` - Takes a function that gets triggered when ```SET_AUDIO_MUTED``` action is dispatched, more exactly when audio mute state is changed.

  - onConferenceJoined
 `Function` - Takes a function that gets triggered when ```CONFERENCE_JOINED``` action is dispatched, more exactly when a conference was joined.